Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-developer-guide.md

 - The dotted lines for the boxes represent components that are optional depending on the interface design.
 - Each AVS developer can design and implement its own contracts as they see fit as long as their entry point (canonically called the `ServiceManager`) implements the interface expected by the EigenLayer protocol.
 Specific details expanding on this will be coming soon.

 ## Additional Resources

-The [awesome-avs](https://github.com/Layr-Labs/awesome-avs) repo also contains a lot of resources for learning about and building an AVS.
+Visit [awesome-avs](https://github.com/Layr-Labs/awesome-avs) to view learning resources for building an AVS and the latest community contributions.

+## Get in Touch

+Once you have an idea of what you want to build on EigenLayer, submit an [AVS Questionnaire](https://bit.ly/avsquestions) and get in touch with us.